MikyMikeMusic/My-Cpp-Codes-For-UnrealEngine/README.md

 The system uses a pool of nodes to optimize memory allocation.
 - MyModule : A brief example of using OOP principles, such as composition, aggregation, interfaces, decoupling, and modularity.
 Just referring to the latter I exported folder with the created module with all its dependencies on other modules.
 - SoundSource with Graph Dfs : The class has methods to initialize and position sound sources, perform a depth-first search (DFS), play a sound, and print the position of a sound source.
 Sound sources are created for each sound provided, positioned at random locations within a defined range, and connected to each other.
 The depth-first search is performed starting from a specified sound source, playing the sound and printing the position of each visited sound source.
+- DijkstraAudio : The `UDijkstra` class appears to be an Unreal Engine 5 component that implements the Dijkstra algorithm for moving an actor along a path defined by nodes.
+This code is not complete and is currently a prototype.
+The aim of this prototype is to "spatialize" a moving AudioComponent in 3D space.

 Feel free to explore and use these codes for your portfolio or personal projects!